Abbey256/TrendyTrove/replit.md

-# The Light Bearer – World of Elegance
+# TheLightBrand – Unwrapping elegance.
+Revealing you.

-A luxury e-commerce website for unisex fashion, built with modern web technologies and elegant design.
+A luxury e-commerce website for jewellery, gifts, and accessories, built with modern web technologies and elegant design.

 ## Overview

-**The Light Bearer** is a professional, elegant e-commerce platform for a unisex fashion brand.
+**TheLightBrand** is a professional, elegant e-commerce platform for a unisex jewellery and accessories brand.
 The application provides a beautiful storefront for customers to browse products and place orders via WhatsApp, plus a secure admin panel for product management.

+**Brand Slogan**: "Unwrapping elegance.
+Revealing you."
+**Tagline**: "Be Light.
+Wear Light.
+Give Light."
+**Categories**: Jewellery • Gifts • Accessories

 ## Project Architecture